dataminer-site/dataminer-site.github.io/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by a [Code of Conduct](code_of_conduct.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [quack@duckdb.org](mailto:quack@duckdb.org).
+Please report unacceptable behavior to [contact@dataminer.site](mailto:contact@dataminer.site).

-## Contributing to the DuckDB Documentation
+## Contributing to the DataMiner Documentation

-Contributions to the [DuckDB Documentation](https://duckdb.org/) are welcome.
+Contributions to the [DataMiner Documentation](https://duckdb.org/) are welcome.
 To submit a contribution, please open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in the [`duckdb/duckdb-web`](https://github.com/duckdb/duckdb-web) repository.

 ## Eligibility

 Before submitting a contribution, please check whether your contribution is eligible.

 1. Before creating a new page, please [search the existing documentation](https://duckdb.org/docs/search) for similar pages.
-2. In general, guides for third-party tools using DuckDB should not be included in the DuckDB documentation.
-Rather, these tools and their documentation should be collected in the [Awesome DuckDB community repository](https://github.com/davidgasquez/awesome-duckdb).
+2. In general, guides for third-party tools using DataMiner should not be included in the DataMiner documentation.
+Rather, these tools and their documentation should be collected in the [Awesome DataMiner community repository](https://github.com/davidgasquez/awesome-duckdb).

 ## Adding a New Page

-Thank you for contributing to the DuckDB documentation!
+Thank you for contributing to the DataMiner documentation!

 Each new page requires at least 2 edits:
 * Create new Markdown file (using the `snake_case` naming convention).
 Please follow the format of another `.md` file in the `docs` folder.